smart-data-models/dataModel.SatelliteImagery/EOProduct/doc/spec_DE.md

       x-ngsi:
         type: Property
     sensingDate:
-      description: 'The time at which the image was taken by the sensor'
+      description: The time at which the image was taken by the sensor
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Time
         type: Property
     sensingStartedAt:
-      description: 'The time of the satellite on-board acquisition of the first line of the image in the product'
+      description: The time of the satellite on-board acquisition of the first line of the image in the product
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Time
         type: Property
     sensingStoppedAt:
-      description: 'The time of the satellite on-board acquisition of the last line of the image in the product'
+      description: The time of the satellite on-board acquisition of the last line of the image in the product
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Time
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     timeliness:
-      description: 'The timeliness of the product'
+      description: The timeliness of the product
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     type:
-      description: 'NGSI-LD Entity Type.
-It must be equal to EOProduct.'
+      description: NGSI-LD Entity Type.
+It must be equal to EOProduct
       enum:
         - EOProduct
       type: string